jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 beyond your own efforts.
 If you impart your battle scars on others without considering the circumstances in which they were inflicted, people who believe you will miss out on awesome things.
-The challenge of the experienced developer is to pass on wisdom without passing on dogma, but most developers believes their personal experience should be enshrined as a best practice.
+The challenge of the experienced developer is to pass on wisdom without passing on dogma, but most developers think their personal experience should be enshrined as a best practice.